HAL Prachand: Production

 On 26 August 2017, full-scale production of the LSP variant of Prachand was formally inaugurated by Defence Minister Arun Jaitley after it received initial operation clearance (IOC) the same day.
 On 21 February 2019, Thales announced that it was awarded a contract to supply 135 70 mm rockets for 15 LCHs alongside 18 HAL Rudra.

-The LCH was declared ready for production in February 2020.
+The LCH was declared ready for full-scale production in February 2020.
 HAL's Helicopter Division, based in Bengaluru, has established a dedicated hangar to accommodate the LCH assembly line.
 During September 2020, the first LCH of the limited series production (LSP) batch had reportedly commenced ground-based testing.